segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

     <iframe width="100%" height="70" src="https://www.youtube.com/embed/5UhnQ2h-5BY?si=y73Jqrj4QhQNd9TW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </p>

 In this interview, he makes the case that coding is a vital skill in an AI-driven world because it lets people shape technology, not just consume it.
 He draws a parallel to how we teach math or physics, not because everyone will become mathematicians, but because these subjects help us understand and shape the world.
-His journey from coding as a teenager without internet access to leading GitHub through the AI revolution demonstrates that staying close to the craft of building remains valuable even as the tools evolve.
+He views his journey—from coding without internet as a teenager to leading GitHub through the AI revolution—as proof that the craft of building still matters, even as the tools evolve.

 Of course, not all tech leaders share this optimistic view about the future of coding.
 In a notable counterpoint, [Jensen Huang](https://en.wikipedia.org/wiki/Jensen_Huang), the CEO of [NVIDIA](https://en.wikipedia.org/wiki/Nvidia) (the company whose [GPUs](https://en.wikipedia.org/wiki/Graphics_processing_unit) power most AI development), made headlines in February 2024 at the [World Governments Summit](https://en.wikipedia.org/wiki/World_Governments_Summit) when he predicted [the death of coding](https://www.techradar.com/pro/nvidia-ceo-predicts-the-death-of-coding-jensen-huang-says-ai-will-do-the-work-so-kids-dont-need-to-learn) as we know it.